Kloster Allerheiligen, Schaffhausen: Münster Schaffhausen

 Eberhard von Nellenburg also financed the monastery's church third central tower to the west, extended with a new chancel choir grown in the apex outdoor crypt, as a burial chamber, and a subsequent courtyard.
-Around 1090, the church was partially demolished to make place for a larger Cathedral.
+Around 1090, construction began on a larger church.
+Initially planned as a five-aisled basilica, it was completed as the present three-aisled church and consecrated in the early 12th century.
 Late Romanesque expansions were added between 1150 and 1250.
-Abbot Ullrich initiated the construction of the cathedral tower, the present herb garden, the building of the hospital and the novitiate, as well as a loggia.
+Abbot Ullrich initiated the construction of the church tower, the present herb garden, the building of the hospital and the novitiate, as well as a loggia.
 The St. Johann's chapel was vaulted, and upstairs was a further chapel.
 The ornately decorated semi-circular arched lunettes of the former upper chapel, are among the finest examples of Romanesque architectural sculpture in the monastery, and are on display in the museum.
 In 1521/22 the old St. Mary's chapel was rebuilt into the Annakapelle.
-In addition, the small cemetery chapel in the now Oswaldkapelle, and the abbey's chapel of St. Michael and Erhard were built.
+The small cemetery chapel, now the Oswaldkapelle, was also built during this campaign.
+The chapels of St. Michael and St. Erhard belong to the earlier expansion of about 1150–1250.